-Hi, I'm Claude and I'd like to thank you for taking the time to read my profile.
+Hi, I'm Claude and I'd like to thank you for visiting my profile.
 I am a qualified Counsellor/Psychotherapist and an Accredited Member of the British Association for Counselling and Psychotherapy (BACP).
 I am also a qualified Cognitive Behavioural Psychotherapist (CBT), Accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP).
 Both institutions have respective Codes of Ethics that inform the standards of conduct and good practice expected from practitioners and I adhere to them.

-I have over 10 years clinical experience in the NHS having worked in various Primary Care settings in the North West and South East of England.
-I am trained to help people explore and work through a broad range of difficulties and problems to minimise and where possible, overcome, the adverse impact these may have on one's mental and emotional well-being.
+I have over 10 years clinical experience in the NHS having worked in various Primary Care settings.
+I am trained to help people work through a broad range of difficulties and problems that adversely impact one's mental and emotional well-being.

-I have significant experience in working with Low mood and Depression, various types of Anxiety such as Generalised Anxiety & Worry, Panic Attacks, Social Anxiety, Obsessive Compulsive Disorder (OCD), Phobias, Health Anxiety and Post-Traumatic Stress Disorder (PTSD).
-I also work with Irritability & Anger, Procrastination, Stress, Perfectionism, the impact of Long-Term Medical Conditions, Low Self-Esteem and Loss of Purpose in life, amongst other issues.
+I have broad experience working with Low mood and Depression, various types of Anxiety such as Generalised Anxiety & Worry, Panic Attacks, Social Anxiety, Obsessive Compulsive Disorder (OCD), Phobias, Health Anxiety and Post-Traumatic Stress Disorder (PTSD).
+I also work with Irritability & Anger, Procrastination, Stress, Low Self-Esteem, Perfectionism, the impact of Long-Term Medical Conditions, and Loss of Purpose in life, amongst other issues.

-My manner is characterised by fundamental person-centred attitudes of warmth, non-judgemental listening, and empathy.
-I work mainly from a CBT perspective which is a type of goal-directed talking therapy that has a practical flavour to it.
+My manner is characterised by fundamental person-centred attitudes of warmth, non-judgmental listening, and empathy.
+I work mainly from a CBT perspective which is a type of goal-directed talking therapy which has a practical flavour to it.
 I also draw upon other modalities if appropriate for an individual's needs.

 Should you wish to discuss whether my skills and expertise may be of benefit to you, I would be happy to do so in an initial telephone conversation free of charge and without obligation.